Chiacchiere, a carnival treat

 Ingredients (serves 6 people)

 a pinch of salt

 Pour the flour onto a board, leaving a well in the center.
 Place the eggs, the sugar, two tablespoons of olive oil, half a glass of wine and a pinch salt all together inside the well.
 Knead the ingredients until they are well blended, then let the dough stand, covered, for half an hour.
 Roll out the dough with a rolling-pin until you have obtained a thin pastry.
-Cut the dough with a pastry wheel into strips four inches long and 1 inch wide, or into lozenges of the same length and 2.5 inch wide, which you will divide into three strips, having made sure not to cut the edges.
+Cut the dough with a pastry wheel into strips 10 cm long and 2 cm wide, or into lozenges of the same length and 6 cm wide, which you will divide into three strips, having made sure not to cut the edges.
 Pour plenty of oil into a frying pan and, when it fries, dip the chiacchiere in the oil and brown them.
 Once browned, drain them and pat them dry with paper towels before sprinkling them with icing sugar.

 Out of curiosity… Chiacchiere are known by the following names in the different Italian regions: bugie (lies) in Liguria, cenci (rags) and donzelle (damsels) in Tuscany, frappe (fringes) in Latium, Umbria and the Marches, crostoli (crusts) in Veneto, Trentino and Friuli Venezia Giulia, galani (lace trimming), gale (bows) and bugie in Piedmont, Valle d'Aosta and Venice, rosoni (rosettes) in Romagna , cioffe (locks) in the Abruzzi, lattughe (lettuce) in Mantua, maraviglias (wonders) in Sardinia, chiacchiere (chit-chats), finally, in Lombardy, Emilia, Sicily, Basilicata, Molise, Apulia, Calabria and Campania.